Disney Cruise Cruise Ships by Size and Age

 How Many Ships Does Disney Cruise Line Have?

-Disney Cruise Line currently has five cruise ships in operation, with two more under construction.
+Disney Cruise Line has five cruise ships in operation, with three more under construction.

-Disney’s cruise ship fleet consists of Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, and Disney Wish.
+Disney’s cruise ship fleet includes Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, and Disney Wish.
 Two more Triton-class ships are currently under construction, with expected delivery in July 2024 and August 2025.
+A third, Global-class cruise ship is scheduled to be delivered in 2025.

 What is the Newest Disney Cruise Ship?